AminNasiri63/YOLO-Image-Annotation-Tool/README.md

 ```
 The tool reads images from the Selected_Image_Folder and saves annotation files in the Results/Selected_Image_Folder_Name_Final directory.

+# Limitations
+- **Box Drawing Constraints**: It is impossible to start drawing a new bounding box inside an existing box.
+When attempting to click inside an existing box, the tool will select or interact with that box instead of starting a new one.

 # License
 MIT License.